lightspaceliam/grpc-poc/ReadMe.md

 ## Duplicate .proto Contracts

-One reason for adding a new project and putting functionality in it is to re-use it across multiple projects.
-In doing so I initially needed to duplicate the .proto contract across multiple projects.
+One of many reasons for creating an [N-Tier](https://docs.microsoft.com/en-us/visualstudio/data-tools/walkthrough-creating-an-n-tier-data-application?view=vs-2019) application is to separate application components into reusable functionality that can be accessed by one or many projects.
+In doing so I initially needed to duplicate the Protobuf contract (GrpcPerson.proto) across multiple projects.
 A work colleague recently discovered a better solution:

 **Service GrpcPoc.PersonService/GrpcPoc.PersonService.csproj**
 ```xml